Acentria ephemerella

 † Populations may not be currently present.

-The larval stage can last around 10.5 months and larval development generally requires temperatures below 22ºC, although higher water temperatures can be tolerated for short periods of time.
+The larval stage can last around 10.5 months and larval development through 5 instars generally requires temperatures below 22ºC, although higher water temperatures can be tolerated for short periods of time.
+First and second instars mine in leaves, older instars build retreats out of plant materials attached to the host (Gross and Kornijow, 2002).
 Larvae that are ready to pupate cut the apical tip of their host plant and spin a cocoon between this piece of plant material and the main stem.
 Metamorphosis and adult reproduction both occur sometime in the summer.
-Adult males only live one or two days solely to breed and they copulate with females at the water surface.
+The smaller winged adult males only live one or two days solely to breed and they copulate with females at the water surface.
 Wingless females are mostly nocturnally active and float on the water surface until they mate.
-Wingless females lay 100-300 eggs on host plants, while winged females usually lay fewer than 100 (Batra 1977, Buckingham and Ross 1981, Johnson and Blossey 2002, Judd 1953, Painter and McCabe 1988, Pennak 1978).
+Wingless females lay 100-300 eggs on host plants, while rarer winged females usually lay fewer than 100 (Batra 1977, Buckingham and Ross 1981, Johnson and Blossey 2002, Judd 1953, Painter and McCabe 1988, Pennak 1978).
+Populations are often reported as male-biased in the presence of fish predators (Miler et al. 2026).

-Means of Introduction: Acentria ephemerella was very likely accidentally released along with European plants brought to North America, such as Myriophyllum spicatum, Potamogeton crispus, and Trapa natans (Mills et al. 1993).
+Acentria ephemerella was very likely accidentally released along with European plants brought to North America, such as Myriophyllum spicatum, Potamogeton crispus, and Trapa natans (Mills et al. 1993).
+This insect spreads easily with fragments of host plants.

 Great Lakes Impacts: